• About

 PUBLIC SAFETY

-To me, public safety means sufficiently trained law enforcement officers, attention to mental and physical health, a strong public health system, laws that respond to emerging needs, fair compensation for difficult work, and a mutual contract between the people who serve and the providers of public services problems that need to be solved.
+To me, public safety encompasses well-trained law enforcement officers, attention to mental and physical health, a robust public health system, laws that adapt to emerging needs, fair compensation for challenging work, and a collaborative relationship between the public and service providers to address pressing issues… Click here to read more or leave a comment!

 RACISM: OUR OBLIGATION TO HOLD ON TO PROGRESS